Successful travel tricks of the trade

 Getting Hungry in the Air

-• Most international flights allow you to order a special meal up to 48 hours before your flight.
-It is custom-made for you.
-You get it first, and it’s better quality.
+- Most international flights allow you to order a special meal up to 48 hours before your flight.
+It is custom-made for you, and you get it first, so it’s better quality.
 You can find this on the airline website.

-• Do not drink caffeine, or carbonated drinks like soda or alcohol (unless in first class, then take full advantage, HA!)
-It may upset your stomach or keep you from sleeping on long flights, as well as dehydrate you.
+- Do not drink caffeine or carbonated drinks like soda or alcohol (unless you are in first class, then take full advantage, HA!).
+They may upset your stomach or keep you from sleeping on long flights, as well as dehydrate you.

 Sleep or Not to Sleep

-• International flights have some amazing entertainment options of the flights.
+- International flights have some amazing entertainment options of the flights.
 You may find it hard to sleep when that movie you hoped to see is on the list.
-Take advantage but set limits.
+Take advantage, but set limits.
 Watch a movie, then sleep for a bit, and if you wake up at some point and feel pretty rested, then go for it.
 We all have sleepless nights, don’t over-fret about it.
 You will sleep harder the first night of your trip then.
-Don’t forget as well these movies will be here on your return flight.
+Don’t forget that these movies will be here on your return flight.

-• It is ok to nap but do not sleep the whole flight unless it corresponds with the day’s correct time.
+- It is okay to nap but not sleep the whole flight unless it corresponds with the day’s correct time.
 For example, if you land early in the morning, you can sleep on the flight, so it is like starting the day when you wake up.
 I always nap a little but stay up for most of the flight.

-• When I get to the destination, I get my luggage, some strong coffee, and hit the ground running.
-Enjoy a long full day and end it with a good dinner and local drinks.
-These tips have always helped us avoid jet lag because you crash mid-evening and sleep a solid 8 or 9 hours and start early and fresh the next day.
+- When I got to the destination, I got my luggage and some strong coffee and hit the ground running.
+I enjoy a long, full day and end it with a good dinner and local drinks.
+These tips have always helped us avoid jet lag because you crash mid-evening, sleep a solid 8 or 9 hours, and start early and fresh the next day.
 We are now adjusted to our new time zone and ready for adventure.

 Hotels Are More Than A Room

-• Beware in Europe, especially in older buildings, the elevators are small, like really small.
+- Beware, in Europe, especially in older buildings, the elevators are really small and many places may not have elevators.
 They hold 1-2 people and maybe some luggage.
 Similarly, so are the rooms.
 You aren’t in your usual rooms, so adjust.
 It is just different there.

-• I suggest that you research hotel reviews carefully.
-If there is something you would find especially disturbing, someone will surely have commented negatively about it.
-It is not just about the stars they are given but why they gave the bad ratings and the issue.
-If someone has a bug phobia seeing it as a common complaint could be all it takes to go elsewhere.
+- I suggest that you research hotel reviews carefully.
+If there is something you find especially disturbing, someone will surely have commented negatively about it.
+It is not just about the stars they are given but also why they gave the bad ratings and the issue.
+If someone has a bug phobia, seeing it as a common complaint could be all it takes to go elsewhere.

 Final Thoughts

-When traveling, we are seeking adventure and lifelong memories.
+When traveling, we seek adventure and lifelong memories.
 We don’t always control many elements of our trip, so take advantage of it when you do.
-Your journey will be only enhanced by the energy and efforts you saved by mitigating some of the many issues that can arise.
+Your journey will be only enhanced by the energy and efforts you save by mitigating some of the many issues that can arise.
 I will continue to add volumes to my travel tips as I learn during travels and gain insight from our readers.

 Your input and experience are always welcome.
 I am sure you have some travel tips we could learn from and use.
-It is when we share we grow.
-Feel free to comment below or connect to us privately here.
+When we share, we grow.
+Feel free to comment below or connect with us privately here.

 Happy Travels.